You’ll be able to buy top-grade investment quality wine for less.

-We began offering fine wines to investors in early 2006.
-Back then we concentrated solely on the best clarets from Bordeaux because historically the clarets in general - and the first growths in particular - have shown the strongest returns of all wines in the form of capital growth.
+When we began offering fine wines to investors in early 2006 we concentrated solely on the best clarets from Bordeaux, because historically the clarets in general - and the first growths in particular - have shown the strongest returns of all wines in the form of capital growth.

 The last few years have seen the market broaden, and the best wines from other areas are making our clients extremely good returns.
-As a new client, however, we would be inclined to go back to our roots and recommend to you the claret that best suits your unique requirements.
+As a new client, however, we would recommend to you the claret that best suits your unique requirements and budget.

 You can invest in wine from as little as a few hundred pounds, but to give yourself the best chance of making considerable returns we would recommend testing the market with between £3,000-£5,000.

-However, there are pretty sound reasons why fine wines - especially the top clarets from Bordeaux - are as reliable as any investment and generally more lucrative than most: reasons to do with limited supply, history, antiquated French laws and, let's be honest, good old fashioned snob-value.
+There are pretty sound reasons why fine wines - especially the top clarets from Bordeaux - are as reliable as any investment and generally more lucrative than most: reasons to do with limited supply, status, history, insatiable worldwide demand and (let's be honest) good old fashioned snob-value.

 If you are considering an investment in fine wine we have a lot to offer you.
 The first step is to register for an account with us.
 This is quick, simple and free.
-By doing so you will gain access to detailed market information, the fine wine platform and the interactive performance charts of over 7,000 wines.
+By doing so you will gain access to detailed market information, the fine wine platform and the interactive performance charts of in the region of 10,000 wines.